erdemozk/ParallaxList/README.md

 ![Build Status](https://travis-ci.org/badges/badgerbadgerbadger.svg?branch=master&status=passed) **Made with React Native**

-Kodluyoruz iş başvurusunun ödev projesidir.
-Tamamen React Native ve React Native Animated API kullanılarak yapılmıştır.
-Herhangi bir üçüncü parti paket kullanılmamıştır.
+It is made entirely using React Native and React Native Animated API.
+No third party packages have been used.

 ## In-App